U.S. flag

 Etiology

-Lipedema is considered as genetic inheritance, either X-linked dominant or autosomal dominant.
-Child et al. studied 330 family members of patients with lipedema and described autosomal inheritance as a major mode of inheritance, with a few instances with X-linked dominant inheritance were found.[2][3]
-Few cases have been reported with POU1F1/PIT-1 gene mutation in short mothers, but no phenotypic features were noted in the son who carried the gene from short mothers or normal height daughters.
-Lipedema is also found in cases of Williams syndrome, caused by a microdeletion of around 1.6 million base pairs of chromosomes 7q11.23, which includes ELN (elastin gene).[4]
+Lipedema is considered to have a genetic basis, either X-linked dominant or autosomal dominant.
+Child et al studied 330 family members of patients with lipedema and described autosomal inheritance as the major mode, with a few cases of X-linked dominant inheritance.[2][3]
+Few cases have been reported with POU1F1/PIT-1 gene mutation in short mothers, but no phenotypic features have been noted in the sons who carried the gene from short mothers or in normal-height daughters.
+Lipedema is also found in cases of Williams syndrome, caused by a microdeletion of approximately 1.6 million base pairs on chromosome 7q11.23, which includes the ELN (elastin gene).[4]

 Epidemiology

-It is proposed that the prevalence of lipedema is nearly 1 in 72000 population.
-Lipedema is often misdiagnosed or underdiagnosed, so these prevalence numbers are likely to be underestimated numbers.[2]
-Lipedema occurs predominantly in females but has been reported rarely in males.
-Few reports mentioned the prevalence of lipedema around 11% in adults and around 6.5% in the US, ranging from 15% to 18% in European countries.[5]
+It is proposed that the prevalence of lipedema is approximately 1 in 72,000 of the population.
+Lipedema is often misdiagnosed or underdiagnosed, so these prevalence estimates are likely underestimated.[2]
+Lipedema occurs predominantly in women but has been reported rarely in men.
+Few reports have reported lipedema prevalence of around 11% in adults and 6.5% in the United States, with rates ranging from 15% to 18% in European countries.[5]

 Pathophysiology

 Several theories have been postulated to describe lipedema.
 One theory mentions the loss of elastic tissue and abnormal vasculature.
-Structures in loose connective tissue include blood vessels, lymph nodes, and connective tissue fascia, containing elastin that helps to hold its shape.
-Lymphatic vessels do not have any elastic fibers, but they support the closure and opening of lymph vessels in response to the pressure in tissue.
-Similarly, capillaries do not have any elastic tissue, but loose connective tissue surrounding capillaries contains elastic tissue.
-Therefore, with the growth of adipose tissue in lipedema, loss of elasticity results in a lack of ability of lymph vessels to open with increased pressure in the extracellular matrix and capillary leakage in the tissue.
-Subsequently, the development of hypoxia followed by stimulation of vascular endothelial growth factor (VEGF) proliferates stem cells in adipose tissue.[7]
+Structures in loose connective tissue include blood vessels, lymph nodes, and connective tissue fascia, which contain elastin that helps maintain their shape.
+Lymphatic vessels lack elastic fibers, but they support the closure and opening of lymph vessels in response to tissue pressure.
+Similarly, capillaries lack elastic tissue, but the loose connective tissue surrounding them contains elastic fibers.
+Therefore, with adipose tissue growth in lipedema, loss of elasticity prevents lymph vessels from opening under increased pressure in the extracellular matrix, leading to capillary leakage in the tissue.
+Subsequently, hypoxia triggers vascular endothelial growth factor signaling, which promotes stem cell proliferation in adipose tissue.[7]

 Eventually, lymph vessels lose their function, resulting in microaneurysm formation in the lymph vessels responsible for lymphedema development.
-Another theory of abnormal lymphatic vasculature depicts a primary defect in lymphatic vessels that results in increased fluid accumulation in an extracellular matrix that enhances permeability in surrounding microvessels.
+Another theory of abnormal lymphatic vasculature depicts a primary defect in lymphatic vessels that results in increased fluid accumulation in the extracellular matrix, which enhances permeability in surrounding microvessels.
 Lipedema is associated with altered left ventricular rotational mechanics and increased aortic stiffness.[8][9]

 Histopathology

-Diagnosis of lipedema is often difficult to differentiate from obesity.
-According to the WHO guidelines, people with a BMI of more than 25 kg/m2 are considered overweight, and a BMI of greater than 30 kg/m2 are considered obese.
-In lipedema patients, BMI is elevated, but differentiating points like diet and exercise favor obesity, whereas disproportionate fat distribution between above and below the trunk, tissue tenderness, and easy bruising favors lipedema.
+Diagnosis of lipedema is often challenging to differentiate from obesity.
+According to the WHO guidelines, people with a BMI of more than 25 kg/m2 are considered overweight, and those with a BMI of greater than 30 kg/m2 are considered obese.
+In lipedema patients, BMI is elevated, but distinguishing features such as diet and exercise favor obesity, whereas disproportionate fat distribution above and below the trunk, tissue tenderness, and easy bruising favor lipedema.
 Lipedema can be complicated by obesity or lymphedema later in life.[2]
 Lymphatic vessels regulate the sodium, chloride, and water in the skin.
 In the case of lipedema failure of a lymphatic vessel, the function is observed, which is supported by the dilatation of lymphatic vessels in the MRI of the legs.
-Per Crescenzi et al., increased salt is found in women with lipedema's skin and loose connective tissues.[5]
-Despite higher BMI, lower prevalence of diabetes, normal blood pressure, and normal lipid levels have been observed in the case of lipedema.
+Per Crescenzi et al, increased salt is found in the skin of women with lipedema and loose connective tissues.[5]
+Despite higher BMI, a lower prevalence of diabetes, normal blood pressure, and normal lipid levels have been observed in cases of lipedema.

 Classification

-Lipedema is classified into stages and types.
+Lipedema is classified into stages and types (see Image.
+Lipedema Types).
 Stage 1 represents the normal skin surface over a thick and nodular hypodermis, but pea-sized fat nodules can be palpated.
 These nodules are fibrosed and enlarged structures in the extracellular matrix and connective tissue surrounding the fat lobule.
-In this stage, skin appearance is normal and smooth on palpation, but nodules can be felt and are potentially associated with pain or easy bruising.
-Stage 2 represents uneven skin surface over hypodermal masses.
+In this stage, skin appearance is normal and smooth on palpation, but nodules can be palpated and may be associated with pain or easy bruising.
+Stage 2 represents an uneven skin surface over hypodermal masses.

-Dimpling of the skin, indentations, and mattress-like patterns on the skin is thickening and contraction of connective tissue over increased fat.
-Stage 3 represents lobular extrusions of skin, fat, and facia tissue.
+Dimpling, indentations, and mattress-like patterns on the skin are due to thickening and contraction of connective tissue over increased fat.
+Stage 3 represents lobular extrusions of skin, fat, and fascia tissue.
 Inflammation and fibrosis of adipofascia result in loss of elasticity; therefore, blood flow and lymph flow out of lobules are reduced.
-In this stage, the appearance of both lower extremities can be columnar, visible large folds of skin and fat are palpable due to fibrosis in the tissues and loose connection to the underlying hypodermis.
-This may compromise the integrity of joints, mobility, and balance.
+In this stage, the appearance of both lower extremities can be columnar, with large, visible folds of skin and palpable fat due to fibrosis in the tissues and a loose connection to the underlying hypodermis.
+This may compromise joint integrity, mobility, and balance.
 Stage 4 is often classified when lipedema is associated with lymphedema, also called lipo-lymphedema.[5][10][11]

-Types of lipedema are classified based on anatomical locations.
+Lipedema is classified by anatomical location.
 Type I lipedema fat is distributed from the umbilicus to the hips, including the pelvis and buttocks.
 Type II includes fat distribution from around the pelvis to the knees.
-Type III includes from around the pelvis to ankles with a prominent cuff at the ankle sparing dorsum of the feet.
-Type IV includes from shoulders to wrists.
+Type III includes from around the pelvis to the ankles with a prominent cuff at the ankle, sparing the dorsum of the feet.
+Type IV includes the area from the shoulders to the wrists.
 Type V is a rare occurrence that involves fat distribution from or below the knees and extends through the ankles, sparing the dorsum of the feet.
-Type II & IV or III & IV are common combinations.
-Involvement of the arm can be varied in fat distribution from elbows to wrists or from shoulders to wrists.[5][12]
+Type II & IV, or Type III & IV, are common combinations.
+Involvement of the arm can be varied in fat distribution from the elbows to the wrists or from the shoulders to the wrists.[5][12]

 History and Physical